 4 trends revolutionising the hotel technology landscape in 2020

 Every step of the entire guest journey can be optimised with the right technology.
 Hotels should aim at pleasing the customers before they even think of booking a room.
 “Personalisation” is the keyword that hotels should focus on for the next few years.

-The infographic below summarises the 4 prominent hotel technology trends that will continue to disrupt the hotel world in the next two years.
+The infographic below summarises the 4 prominent technology trends that will continue to disrupt the hospitality industry in the next two years.